-People are pouring into the basement of a Kyiv restaurant to seek shelter.
+People are pouring into basement restaurant in Kyiv to seek shelter.
 The owner feeds them all.

 Dave moved from Vadodara, a city in the Indian state of Gujarat, to Kyiv in October 2021, with plans to open an Indian restaurant.
 He wanted to provide Indian students, of which there are thousands in the region, with a taste of home.

-“I opened the restaurant to bring Indian culture to the country,” said Dave.
+“I opened the restaurant to bring Indian culture to the country,” Dave said.

 He found a vacant underground space about a three-minute walk from a hostel for international students who attend Bogomelets National Medical University, and opened Saathiya Restaurant in January.
 Before the business had a chance to become profitable, Dave said, disaster struck.